Noise seekers who aren’t quite satisfied with one fuzz at a time should take a look at the brand new SolidGoldFX Spanish Castle.

 Bold and Comp modes the former increasing the output and midrange, and the latter offering a softer, more compressed tone.

-Check out the Tone Report demo:
+Check out the Mike Hermans and Tone Report demos:

 The year 1969: Not only was Led Zeppelin’s eponymous album released, but Woodstock took place in August.
 1969 marks a turning point in the gear world also; it was the year that Dallas-Arbiter switched Fuzz Face production from the lower-gain germanium transistor core to readily available higher-gain silicon devices.
 Our Spanish Castle pays tribute to this year.